tvannatt/CNIT355_Project/README.md

 * Application is targeted to run on Android 13, API level 33 for best performance.
 * Application is **compatible** with Android versions 7 (API 24) and newer.
 Mobile device **MUST** run a minimum of Android 7 API 24 or else the application will not function.

+## Other Technical Information
+* RecMate app does contain some accessibility issues and other memory inefficiency issues that the team is aware of.
+However, many of the memory issue at the time of submission will have been ironed out, and all accessibility issues are on the roadmap.

 ## Licensing Information
 * As app is not currently available for public use, licensing informaiton is unavailable.